emanuega/MERlin/README.md

 Description: Aligns image stacks by fitting fiducial spots.

+Parameters:
+* write_fiducial_images - Flag indicating whether the aligned fiducial images should be saved.
+These images are helpful for visually verifying the quality of the image alignment.

 ### warp.FiducialCorrelationWarp

 Description: Aligns image stacks by maximizing the cross correlation between fiducial images.

+Parameters:
+* write_fiducial_images - Flag indicating whether the aligned fiducial images should be saved.
+These images are helpful for visually verifying the quality of the image alignment.

 ### preprocess.DecovolutionPreprocess